Robotical3/Document-Repository/docs/index.md

 - The owner is not responsible for any loss or damage.

 ## 6. Contact
-If you have questions, contact: genericrobot20@gmail.com (Gmail is both controled, maintained, and monitored by generic, And robotical)
+If you have questions, contact: MAINROBOTCENTER@proton.me